Introduction

 V-Sync

-V-Sync synchronizes the frame rate with the monitor’s refresh rate to prevent screen tearing, a visual artifact that occurs when the frame rate and refresh rate are out of sync.
-Enabling V-Sync ensures smoother visuals but can introduce input lag and reduce performance.
-Players can choose to enable or disable V-Sync based on their preference for visual consistency versus responsiveness.
+V-Sync is a feature that aligns the frame rate with the monitor’s refresh rate to stop screen tearing, which is a visual inconvenience that happens when the two are out of sync.
+By turning V-Sync on, one will get the benefit of smoother visuals but at a cost of extra input lag and performance reduction.
+The players are then left to decide whether they want to enable or disable V-Sync, depending on whether they prefer visual continuity or responsiveness.

 Performance Impact